- 01 The Disk Is Write Protected

 The Bottom Line

-On this page, we explained what is "Current Read-only State Yes" error and how did this error happen to your storage devices.
-To fix this issue, we collected 4 useful tools to help you out, including changing the physical switch side, change the Registry key number, use a write-protection removal tool, and run Diskpart command to remove the Read-only yes to no.
+On this page, we explained what is "Current Read-only State Yes" error is and how did this error happen to your storage devices.
+To fix this issue, we collected 4 useful tools to help you out, including changing the physical switch side, changing the Registry key number, using a write-protection removal tool, and running the Diskpart command to remove the Read-only yes to no.

 Was This Page Helpful?